Four Regional Ground Beef Dishes

 - 1 Cup Whole Milk – or substitute 2%

-- 1 Cup shredded sharp Cheddar Cheese – substitute lo-cal cheese if desired.
+- 1 Cup shredded sharp Cheddar Cheese – Substitute lo-cal cheese if desired.
 Some cooks like to use white cheeses instead of the yellow cheese.

 - 1 large scallion or green onion sliced thin – all of white and most of green parts.